 The rest of the island may have a delicious, crumbling-around-the-edges vibe that makes 2016 seem lightyears in the future, but its unlikely centrepiece is party hotspot Zrće beach.
 Each summer, when Hideout and other festivals wash ashore, it throbs with hedonistic energy late into the nights.

-Croatia’s ever-expanding festival scene has its effervescent heart here.
-Though the original – and beloved – Garden Festival went out with a bang in 2015, the Garden is host to all manner of exuberant electronic music festivals: among them Love International, Electric Elephant, Suncebeat and Soundwave.
+Croatia’s ever-expanding festival scene grew from Northern Dalmatia.
+Though the original – and beloved – Garden Festival went out with a bang in 2015, the Garden is host to all manner of exuberant electronic music festivals: among them Love International, Suncebeat and Soundwave.
 The ultimate escapist spot for music lovers and party-goers.

 This history-drenched island centres on an enchanting old town.
 Sandy beaches and the cool blue lagoon draw in family holiday-makers, and there are several other unlikely sights too – Roman salt pans which still work today, and the swampy wetlands where wildlife thrives.